 Beautiful Software

-Beautiful Software 2023-24 is a seminar provided to computer people taking the Building Beauty Core Course
+Beautiful Software 2024-25 is a seminar provided to computer people taking the Building Beauty Core Course

 It is also a research group that grows larger each year

+After many decades where Christopher Alexander’s work on the built environment repeatedly influenced the world of computing, the hope is that people in technology fields will want to examine the material in its original context with colleagues of Alexander’s.
 The Beautiful Software seminar serves as a place where those technologists -- who’ve joined Building Beauty -- can sort through their thoughts with their peers, concerning the ramifications for computing.
 Additionally, they can participate in research work on software projects that will help more people to use this material to improve the built environment.

 Goal